By Robert G. Meyers

 he is attempting to defend in the essay, Thus, his criticism is supported by our practice in evaluating testimony and does

-not simply impose an arbitrary standard.
 In the letter to Blair, Hume makes an even stronger claim.

 He asks rhetorically: "Does a man of sense run after every silly tale of witches or hobgoblins or fairies, and canvass particularly